MicrosoftDocs/learn/learn-pr/wwl-azure/design-network-solutions/includes/3-design-for-premises-connectivity-to-azure-virtual-networks.md

 ## ExpressRoute with VPN failover

-This options combines the previous two, using ExpressRoute in normal conditions, but failing over to a VPN connection if there is a loss of connectivity in the ExpressRoute circuit.
+This option combines the previous two, using ExpressRoute in normal conditions, but failing over to a VPN connection if there is a loss of connectivity in the ExpressRoute circuit.

 This architecture is suitable for hybrid applications that need the higher bandwidth of ExpressRoute, and also require highly available network connectivity.